LamSlimenstein/blog/_posts/2016-12-20-how-to-host-portfolio-and-blog-using-github-pages-harpjs.md

 You might want your blog to actually have some articles.
 Go ahead and write a few posts.
 I can wait.

-Now, I would like to access my first article at , so I’ll create a folder called .
+Now, I would like to access my first article at `localhost:9000/articles/another-article` , so I’ll create a folder called `articles`
+.
 Folders are for people and so are URLs; make the directory structure mirror the URL you want.

+{% highlight bash %}

+▾ /
+  ▪ _layout.jade
+  ▪ 404.jade
+  ▪ index.jade
+  ▪ main.less
+  ▾ articles/
+    ▪ _data.json
+    ▪ a-simple-article.md
+    ▪ another-article.md

+{% endhighlight %}

 There is nothing unexpected going on inside the articles I added, they are just Markdown.
-Information about the articles, beyond the articles themselves, is stored inside the  file.
+Information about the articles, beyond the articles themselves, is stored inside the `_data.json` file.

 ### Flexible Metadata

-Keeping metadata inside , rather than inside each individual  file, works well for a number of reasons:
+Keeping metadata inside , rather than inside each individual `.md` file, works well for a number of reasons:

 1. A file can have any amount of metadata, and it still won’t interfere with your writing.
 1. Metadata for posts, images, videos or anything else can be added in the same way.
-1. Different files can still easily make use of this .
+1. Different files can still easily make use of this `_data.json`.
-1. The order of information can come from the , rather than requiring anything of the file name
+1. The order of information can come from the `_data.json`, rather than requiring anything of the file name

-By adding the title, date, or any other information in a  file inside the article itself, you can get the most out of using Markdown and just worry about writing.
+By adding the title, date, or any other information in a `_data.json` file inside the article itself, you can get the most out of using Markdown and just worry about writing.

-For this blog, I decided to just add the title in my  file for now:
+For this blog, I decided to just add the title in my `_data.json` file for now:

+{% highlight bash %}

+{
+  "a-good-article": {
+    "title": "A Good Article"
+  },
+  "a-complicated-article": {
+    "title": "Another Article"
+  }
+}

+{% endhighlight %}

 Using Jade, it’s possible to iterate over this metadata, listing out all the articles.
-I’ve added the following to .
+I’ve added the following to `index.jade`.

+{% highlight jade %}

+ul
+  each article, slug in public.articles._data
+    li
+      a(href="/articles/#{ slug }") #{ article.title }

+{% endhighlight %}

 As you’d expect, there’s a list of articles on the home page now.